sumaiyasulthana/Price_Prediction_Singapore_Resale_Falts/README.md

 7.matplotlib.pyplot

-FEATURES of my App: The following functions are available in my Pluse Project.
-Retrieval of data Year wise,Quarter wise,State and District wise.Even more pincode wise Registered users details with on which brand of Mobile Transaction is been done.
+FEATURES of my App: The following functions are available in my Singapore Real Estate app.

-Collecting of data and store temporary in pandas dataframe.

-Migration of data from the dataframe to a SQLITE database directly for efficient querying and analysis.

-Search and retrieval of data from the SQLITE database using different search options
+Retrieval of data as input from user.

+Does( Label Encoder,And Standard Scaler) on input and makes it in standardized form.

+Migrate Standardized data to model.Predict on which already HYPERPARAMETER TUNINING is done and pickled.

+Loaded picked form model Deliver's the output.

+Price Predicted for the selected House model

 DOMAIN : MACHINE LEARNING